dotnet/orleans/Runtime-Implementation-Details/Consul-Deployment.md

 ##Implementation Detail

-The Membership Provider makes use of Consul's Key/Value store functionality.
-When each Silo starts it registers two KV entries, one which contains the Silo details and one which holds the last time the Silo reported it was alive.
-Once your Silo is running you can view these entries in your web browser [here](http://localhost:8500/v1/kv/?keys), this will display something like:
+The Membership Table Provider makes use of [Consul's Key/Value store](https://www.consul.io/intro/getting-started/kv.html) functionality with CAS.
+When each Silo starts it registers two KV entries, one which contains the Silo details and one which holds the last time the Silo reported it was alive (the latter refers to diagnostics "I am alive" entries and not to failure detection hearbeats which are sent directly between the silos and are not written into the table).
+All writes to the table arre performed with CAS to provide concurrency control, as necessitated by Orleans's [Cluster Management Protocol](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Cluster-Management).
+Once the Silo is running you can view these entries in your web browser [here](http://localhost:8500/v1/kv/?keys), this will display something like:

 	[
 		"orleans/MyOrleansDeployment/192.168.1.26:11111@191780753",